Implications of Weak Gravity Conjecture for de Sitter Decay by Flux Discharge: Introduction

 In the recent sequence of papers \cite{Kaloper:2022oqv,Kaloper:2022utc,Kaloper:2022jpv,Kaloper:2023xfl,Kaloper:2023kua} we have initiated a novel program for addressing the cosmological constant problem and de Sitter space decay by using discharge of $4$-form fluxes which screen, and then relax the total cosmological constant.
 As a result de Sitter space in this approach is intrinsically unstable.
 It decays into a fractal-like patchwork of regions of ever smaller constant curvature.
 In its simplest incarnation, our approach is a generalization of the idea pioneered in \cite{Brown:1987dd,Brown:1988kg} about discharging cosmological constant by nonperturbative membrane nucleation processes, and also benefits from results of \cite{Baum:1983iwr,Hawking:1984hk,Duncan:1989ug,Bousso:2000xa,Feng:2000if}.

 Let us briefly summarize the main features of the `mechanics' of flux discharge here.
 Regardless of the details of the flux sector, when the cosmological constant is very large, larger than a certain scale $\Lambda_*$ set by the membrane quantum numbers, the discharge proceeds by nucleation of membranes whose size is comparable to the environment curvature radius - i.e. the horizon size.
-During this ``boiling" stage the discharge is very fast, with \be \Gamma \simeq \exp\Bigl(12\pi^2 \mpl^4 \bigl(\frac{1}{\Lambda_{in}} - \frac{1}{\Lambda_{out}} \bigr) + \pi^2 a^3 {\cal T}\Bigr) \, , \ee where $\Lambda_{out}$ and $\Lambda_{in}$ are the initial and final cosmological constants.
-Here we keep the membrane tension contribution ${\cal T}$ because the term $\propto a^3 {\cal T}$ can be dominant in some cases.
-The very rapid decay during this stage, if it is present in the effective theory below the cutoff, follows from the negativity of the bounce action, which indicates barrier-less tunneling in the Euclidean theory.
+During this ``boiling" stage the discharge is essentially unsuppressed.
+One could try a quick estimate $S_{\tt bounce} \simeq - \frac{12\pi^2 \mpl^4 \Delta \Lambda}{\Lambda_{out} \Lambda_{in}}$, which is ${\cal O}(1)$ at the cutoff \cite{Kaloper:2022oqv,Kaloper:2022utc,Kaloper:2022jpv}, and which resembles the Hawking-Moss instanton action \cite{Hawking:1981fz}, which supports that nucleation rates are not suppressed.
+A more incisive analysis of $S_{\tt bounce}$ actually shows that $\Lambda \rightarrow \infty$ and $\Lambda = 0$ are branch points of $S_{\tt bounce}$ as opposed to poles, and so the limits are more delicate.
+We will show here that when $\Lambda \rightarrow \infty$, $S_{\tt bounce} \rightarrow 0$, and so in this regime the decay rate is \be \Gamma \rightarrow 1 \, , \ee which indicates barrier-less tunneling in the Euclidean theory.
 This could happen in the limits of the well known analyses of \cite{Coleman:1980aw,Parke:1982pm}, for very fast bubble nucleations \cite{Guth:1982pn,Turner:1992tz,Freese:2004vs}.
 In the thin wall limit of tunneling between a false and a true vacuum for a scalar field, the wall tension measures the barrier area, which controls the tunneling rate.
-Thus the negativity of the bounce action in reality indicates that the tunneling is completely unsuppressed, and in fact the single instanton results based on (\ref{hawkmoss}) may not be completely reliable quantitatively: the decay rate may be even faster than given by (\ref{hawkmoss}).
-However, the rate (\ref{hawkmoss}) shows the qualitative trend of evolution, which is the rapid decay of large $\Lambda$ to smallest available $\Lambda$, filling up the landscape of $\Lambda$ quickly.
+Hence when the cosmological constant dominates over the tension terms, the barrier is negligible, which yields an unsuppressed nucleation rate.